SpaceCharging/send-reversed-messages/README.md

-# Reverse Lines
+# Send-reversed-messages

-A lightweight Python utility that reads text from standard input and prints each line reversed, while preserving the original line order.
-Useful for quick text transformations, stream processing, or command-line scripting examples.
+This simple Python program reads multi-line text input from the user and prints each line reversed, while preserving the original line order.

 ---